 Harvesting your parsley plant frequently will encourage fresh growth, resulting in bushier plants.
 Use clean herb scissors to snip the stems.
 Always be sure to trim from the outsides of the plant, so new shoots can grow up the middle.

-I’m not as much of a fan of dried parsley (I dry other herbs, like oregano), so to preserve what I trim (if I have no use for it at the time of harvesting), I’ll freeze it into ice cubes for winter sauces.
+I’m not as much of a fan of dried parsley (I dry other herbs, like oregano), so to preserve what I trim (if I have no use for it at the time of harvesting), I’ll freeze it into ice cube trays and then use those cubes in winter sauces.
 You can also bundle it tightly and roll it in a freezer bag.

 Discover parsley’s tasty roots